raafayumar/data_collector/README.md

 Make sure to adjust the value of `annotations_flag` based on your specific use case.

+## Extracting Data and Converting Frames to Videos

+The `data_ectractor.py` code demonstrates how to extract data and convert frames to videos using the generated dataset.

+**Usage**
+   - Set frame_to_video_flag to 1 if you want to convert frames to a video.
+   - Specify the output_video_path for the generated video.
+# Data collection
 1. **Import the Module:**

    Ensure that the initializer.py and annotator.py module are in the same directory as your Python script.